 Forensic psychologists are growing in numbers in judicial systems and law enforcement, working in correctional facilities, law enforcement agencies, police offices, school and university settings, community service agencies, and private practices.
-In addition to being a springboard for graduate study in Psychology, Sociology, Criminal Justice, and Criminology, the Certificate in Forensic Psychology complements undergraduate degrees in Psychology, Political Science, Sociology, Anthropology, Urban Studies, Biology, and Chemistry.
+In addition to being a springboard to graduate study in Psychology, Sociology, Criminal Justice, and Criminology, the Certificate in Forensic Psychology complements undergraduate degrees in Psychology, Political Science, Sociology, Anthropology, Urban Studies, Biology and Chemistry.

 Online or In-Classroom Formats Available

 Students are able to complete this certificate online, however, course availability may vary depending on the semester.
 Learn more about our online learning options.

 Non-degree students as well as students already admitted to a degree program in the School of Continuing & Professional Studies may apply for admission to the Certificate in Forensic Psychology.
 There are no formal requirements for admission to undergraduate certificates.
 Students should speak with an academic advisor regarding their preparation for specific certificates or courses.